- Bottles & cages

 Every trainer has its own power curve, certain speeds linked to certain power values.
 The various training software packages have the power curves of all Tacx trainers.
 If you use Virtual Power, you must make sure that every time that you start training, both the pressure between the rear wheel and the trainer and the pressure in your tyre are linked.
 If they are not linked with one another, inconsistencies will be introduced into your measurements.

-The following software packages work with Virtual Power:
+The following software packages work with Virtual Power and the Booster:

 Blue Motion T2600